 Feeling heard and supported by someone who is a licensed therapist who is not only “gay-friendly”, but gay himself, can make a difference when you’re facing problems, setbacks, losses, frustrations, or disappointments in your life with professional individual therapy for gay men.

 Many of my clients tell me that they had therapy in the past with very well-meaning straight therapists, but they also express frustration that that therapist didn’t “get it” with some of the gay male cultural issues.
 They also tell me they weren’t comfortable talking about sexual issues with a straight or female therapist, and yet wanted help for those issues as well.
-(In addition to being a licensed psychotherapist, I’m also in the process of becoming a Certified Sex Therapist, which is a national credential issued by AASECT (the American Association of Sex Educators, Counselors, and Therapists).
+I have also had extensive continuing education in sex therapy.
 So, I help guys with sexual concerns in addition to everything else, as I’m Certified Psychiatric Social Worker as well.)
-At over 27 years of experience working almost exclusively providing therapy for gay men and gay male couples, there aren’t many problems that I haven’t seen before and helped gay men to resolve!
+At over 28 years of experience working almost exclusively providing therapy for gay men and gay male couples, there aren’t many problems that I haven’t seen before and helped gay men to resolve!
 Part of working with me is not only my training as a therapist (I also train other therapists as a graduate school professor and as a supervisor of new clinicians), but also as someone who has helped hundreds of guys in the past, and I’ve seen “what works” to resolve so many different kinds of problems gay men face.
 You get the benefit of that wealth of experience.

 I want to hear what’s going on that I can help you with.
 But in order to earn your trust, you might want to know a little about my background, and what led me to be a specialist in individual therapy for gay men and therapy for gay male couples.